scottgallant/docs.balsamiq.com/content/jira/admin-guide-cloud.md

 weight: 20
 ---

-This page contains links to installation, pricing and licensing information for [Mockups 3 for JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview).
+This page contains links to installation, pricing, and licensing information for [Mockups 3 for JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview).

 {{% alert info %}}**Using JIRA Server?** If you are hosting JIRA behind the firewall, please see [this article](/jira/admin-guide/) instead.{{% /alert %}}